wardner/home-drive/README.md

 # Home Drive

-This is a home version of drive.
+This is a home version of drive. `npm install`

 ## Forked Repository